 The Gottman Method

-Gottman Method waas developed by Drs.
+Gottman Method was developed by Drs.
 John and Julie Gottman, after studying thousands of couples over decades.
-Like EFT, the Gottman’s paid close attention to superficial arguments couples had and the things they were not verbally expressing in their conflicts.
+Like EFT, the Gottmans paid close attention to superficial arguments couples had and the things they were not verbally expressing in their conflicts.

-After their studies, they developed a method that looks to enhance three areas of couple’s relationships: closeness and intimacy, conflict management, and the creation of shared meaning.
+After their studies, they developed a method to enhance a couple’s relationships: closeness and intimacy, conflict management, and the creation of shared meaning.

 Cognitive Behavioral Therapy